CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 • If the value sent is too low although "Range" is set to "127", then the output voltage of your keyboard or sequencer does not appear to reach 5 volts.

-The voltage source sends voltages with positive and negative portions like an LFO or similar; vmc-2 set to type=CV, Command=Note or Command=CC or Command=Value.
+Setting the input levels, scenario 2: The voltage source sends voltages with positive and negative components, such as an LFO or similar; the port is set to Type=CV, Command=Note or Command=CC or Command=value.

 You need either a dedicated offset/mixer-module, like the Doepfer A-183-2, or a mixer that handles DC and a voltage source which provides a constant voltage of +2.5 Volt or more (e.g. a logic inverter will output +5V if no inputsignal is given).
 The Doepfer Mixer A-138 built after 2004 already provides suche a constant voltage on input 1.